SeqWare/public-workflows/DEWrapperWorkflow/README.md

 ## Developers

+Refer to https://github.com/SeqWare/docker/commit/9b98f6ec47f0acc4545fd0d6243a7693305da83a to see the Perl script this was derived from.

 These are the remaining tasks that need to be completed for phase 1

 - [ ] uncomment and test the download of data provided with a valid pem key